Matthew 12:38: Analysis

-Note Luke (11:16) includes, [a sign] from Heaven.
-The scribes and Pharisees mentioned here are the ones which previously stated that Christ had cast out devils by the help of Beelzebub.
+Note that Luke (11:16) includes "[a sign] from Heaven".
+The scribes and Pharisees mentioned here are the ones who previously stated that Christ had cast out devils by the help of Beelzebub.
 Now they ask for a heavenly sign.
-According to Lapide the meaning of the scribes is as follows: "O Christ, are in the earth and of the earth, but we wish to see celestial miracles in Heaven.
+According to Lapide, the meaning of the scribes is as follows: "O Christ, are in the earth and of the earth, but we wish to see celestial miracles in Heaven.
 For God, Whom You assert to be the Author of these miracles, dwells in Heaven.
 Cause, therefore, that fire may come down from Heaven, as Elijah did; or that the sky may flash with new and marvellous thunders and lightnings, as Samuel did (1 Sam.
 7:10); or that the sun should stand still, as Joshua did."

+Pope Paul VI notes that Jesus could have given a sign, but he "adapted the number of His miracles and their demonstrative force to the dispositions and good will of His hearers".

-Similarities of this verse and the next one with Matthew 16:1–4 (and also the parallel passages in Mark 8:11-13; Luke 11:16, 29-32) are noted; the comparison of the passages in Matthew 12 and Matthew 16 is as follows.
+Similarities between this verse and the next one, and Matthew 16:1–4 and the parallel passages in Mark 8:11-13; Luke 11:16, 29-32, are noted; the comparison of the passages in Matthew 12 and Matthew 16 is as follows.